-At some point the two properties were broken apart and the inn sold separately.
+At some point the two properties were broken apart and the dance hall/inn sold separately.
 In the 60’s a famous Maine wrestler, Jackie Nichols, purchased the inn and renamed it “Forest Inn.”
 His wife nicknamed it “The Bloody Bucket” and that’s how many of the locals still know it.
-The nickname may have come about because of the paid and unpaid boxing matches held at the inn.
+The nickname may have come about because of all the paid and unpaid boxing matches held at the inn.
 It could also have earned the nickname because of how rough the place was.
-While Jackie was known as a really nice guy, people that frequented the inn say that it could be wild.
+While Jackie was known as a really nice guy, people that frequented the Bloody Bucket say that it could be wild.
 It was the only place to hang out at night, so most people went anyway.
 One person told me he had a lot of memories here and not all of them were good ones.

 While Bill loved wood work, Nancy loved landscaping.
 She planted the vegetation around the grounds so that no matter when you stay here, something is in bloom.
 Our gardener, Linda, has done a wonderful job expanding and improving on Nancy’s work.
-Guests often comment on the lovely landscaping as they walk around.
-The Gillies owned the motor lodge for 25 years.
+Guests often comment on the lovely landscaping as they stroll around.

 We moved to Maine because of the lodge.
 We knew we wanted to purchase a hotel and looked in eight states (Oregon, Washington, Idaho, Montana, New York, New Hampshire, Vermont and Maine) for just the right one.
 While we had hoped to stay in the West, there’s not the same tradition of mom and pop hotels.
 Most were too large, part of a chain, or too unprofitable to purchase.
-We fell in love with this place on sight.
-We purchased it on December 11th, 2015 and renamed it the Wiscasset Woods Lodge to focus on the eight acres of woodlands surrounding the buildings.
+We fell in love with Wiscasset Woods even before we saw in in person.
+We renamed it the Wiscasset Woods Lodge to focus on the eight acres of woodlands surrounding the buildings.
 If you want to read more of our story I’ve written about some of our adventure in our blog and if you’d like to know more about us check out our About Us page.